abrady/RenderdocLab/README.md

 - Sampling textures in fragment shaders
 - Index buffer usage for efficient rendering
 - Procedural texture generation

+### 3_Compute

+This example demonstrates a minimal compute pipeline:
+- Creates a storage buffer filled with numbers
+- Dispatches a compute shader that doubles each value
+- Reads back and prints the results to the console

 ## Debugging with RenderDoc